okcompute/vim-ctrlp-notebook/README.md

 # vim-notebook
-Python Notebook plugin for testing and persisting Python code snippets
+Vim plugin and CtrlP extenion for testing and persisting Python code snippets